cameron1024/mdbook-regex/README.md

+Disclaimer - This is a "fork" of the project on crates.io (which currently has no repo listed).
+I took the source from the cargo cache on my machine

 A Rust preprocessor for [mdBook](https://github.com/rust-lang/mdBook), replacing regular expression patterns with specified strings.
 Regex syntax is based on the [Regex](https://crates.io/crates/regex) Rust crate.

 ## Usage